Georgia Library Science Degree Programs

 ALA Accredited Masters in Library Science and MLIS Programs in Georgia

 Most libraries in the state of Georgia, and most other states, require librarians to have an MLIS degree from an ALA-accredited program.
 For upper-level jobs, it is almost always expected, and an MLIS is always preferred.
-Georgia has one ALA-accredited program and it is designed for those who have a family, job, and other responsibilities they need to work their schooling around.
-Also, as you will read below, this program will prepare students and give them the skills to serve their communities and adapt to changes in information technology and culture.
+Georgia has one ALA-accredited program at Valdosta State University.
+More information about this program can be found here.

 • Online program